corda/corda-runtime-os/README.md

 As part of the build process scripts are generated in the 'build/generatedScripts' directory.
 This ensures scripts will always refer to the correct version of the corda-cli.jar.
 Running './gradlew build' will trigger copying of scripts from the root 'scripts' directory to 'build/generatedScripts' and update the version referenced in the scripts accordingly, along with generation of the needed Jars.
 You may also manually trigger this task with './gradlew generateVersionedScripts' if required, but the corda-cli jar must be generated and present in the 'app\build\libs' to execute these scripts.

-In the build/generatedScripts directory there is a windows cmd shell command script that can be called after a gradlew Build. `corda-cli.cmd` etc
+In the build/generatedScripts directory there is a windows cmd and shell command script that can be called after a gradlew Build. `corda-cli.cmd` etc

 ## The Plugins